avinash1612/OpenLane-PhysicalDesign-Sky130nm/README.md

 I have used `run_magic` in openLANE to generate GDSII.
 GDSII is geometric data stream and not human readable like CIF.

+The snapshot below shows succesful execution of the command:

 ![gds generated](https://github.com/avinash1612/OpenLane-PhysicalDesign-Sky130nm/assets/56393465/a9569b6e-daf7-40d8-b006-3c8001934069)

+The genration of GDSII is confirmed by this snapshot below:
 ![gds generated 2](https://github.com/avinash1612/OpenLane-PhysicalDesign-Sky130nm/assets/56393465/ea542e65-b9fb-4e12-ab97-1ead85d20ede)